Impartial achievement and avoidance games for generating finite groups: Avoidance games

 containing all the possible intersections of some maximal subgroups. \end{defn} Note that the elements of $\mathcal{I}$ are in fact subgroups of $G$.
-The smallest intersection subgroup is the Frattini subgroup $\Phi(G)$ of $G$.
-Not every subgroup of $G$ is an intersection subgroup as $\Phi(G)$ may not be trivial.
+If $G$ is nontrivial, then the smallest intersection subgroup is the Frattini subgroup $\Phi(G)$.
+Not every subgroup of $G$ is an intersection subgroup.
+For example, $\Phi(G)$ may not be trivial.
 The set $\mathcal{I}$ of intersection subgroups is partially ordered by inclusion.
 We use interval notation to denote certain subsets of $\mathcal{I}$.
 For example, if $I\in\mathcal{I}$, then $(-\infty,I):=\{J\in\mathcal{I}\mid J\subset I\}$. \begin{defn} For each $I\in\mathcal{I}$ let